-Pratt's 25 acre park-like Brooklyn campus and its Manhattan site are conveniently located in the heart of New York City, an international hub of design and the fine arts.
-Pratt is within easy reach of major national museums and libraries and is the gateway to the professional world of art, design and architecture.
-Talented and accomplished faculty members, active in their fields, and a superbly talented student body unite to produce an atmosphere rich in possibilities.
-Classroom, studio and field experience are combined with a high degree of personal attention and strong links to networks in the professional world.
-These resources create an unparalleled opportunity for students to reach their personal and professional goals.
+Pratt's 25 acre park-like Brooklyn campus, plus spaces in the Brooklyn Navy Yard, the Pfizer building and its Manhattan campus, are conveniently located in the heart of New York City, an international hub and the fine arts.
+Pratt is within easy reach of major national museums and libraries and is the gateway to the professional as well as critical, political, and social engagement with the worlds of art, design and architecture.
+Knowledgeable, experienced, and accomplished faculty members, active in their fields, and a critically engaged student body unite to produce an atmosphere rich in possibilities.
+Classroom, studio, and field experience are combined with a high degree of personal attention and strong links to networks in the professional worlds These resources create an unparalleled opportunity for students to reach their educational and professional goals.